opensciencegrid/osgconnect-portal-markdowns/signup_content/signup.md

-Sign Up for OSG Connect edited again
+Sign Up for OSG Connect